Paul Manafort: Prison sentence

 Manafort was jailed from June 2018 until May 2020.
 During that time he was briefly held at the United States Penitentiary Canaan in Waymart, Pennsylvania.
 He was held at Federal Correctional Institution, Loretto in Loretto, Pennsylvania (inmate #35207-016).
 In June 2019, he was moved to the Metropolitan Correctional Center, New York in Manhattan.
-In August 2019, he was moved back to the Federal Correctional Institution, Loretto in Loretto, Pennsylvania with an expected release date of December 25, 2024.
+In August 2019, he was moved back to the Federal Correctional Institution, Lorretto, Pennsylvania with an expected release date of December 25, 2024.
 On May 13, 2020, Manafort was released to home confinement over COVID-19 concerns.
 On December 23, 2020, Trump issued Manafort a full pardon.

 As part of his pardon, some of his forfeitures were unwound.
-He was able to retain his large house in Water Mill, New York, his brownstone in Brooklyn, his apartment on the edge of Manhattan’s Chinatown, and assets seized in an account at Federal Savings Bank.
+He was able to retain his large house in Water Mill, New York, his brownstone in Brooklyn, his apartment on the edge of Manhattan's Chinatown, and assets seized in an account at Federal Savings Bank.
 He did not retain assets that were already forfeited and sold, such as an apartment in Trump Tower in Manhattan, a bank account and a life insurance policy.